MaskingTechnology/jitar/documentation/03_runtime_services.md

 It can be added to the cluster to:

 1. Protect the access to the other services (in a DMZ).
-2. Act as an web server for full-stack applications.
+2. Act as a web server for full-stack applications.

 Its configuration has the following options: